-Option 1 - While food business owners would not face increased fees, many current initial fees do not reflect the actual time to perform that activity.
+Option 1 - While food business owners would not face increased fees, some current initial fees do not reflect the actual time to perform that activity.
 In addition the food businesses are not paying a large enough proportion of the costs of the services relative to the costs covered by general rates.
 If no increases are made now there may need to be larger increases in the future.

-Option 2 - Amending fees as proposed in Attachment 1 improves the proportionality of food business owners covering more of the cost of services under the Food Act, better reflects the actual time taken to perform tasks and reduces the potential for large increases in the future.
+Option 2 - Increasing fees by CPI as proposed improves the proportionality of food business owners covering more of the cost of services under the Food Act, better reflects the actual time taken to perform tasks and reduces the potential for large increases in the future.
 Increasing fees may cause dissatisfaction or difficulty for some food business owners but the proposed increases are reasonable compared to current charges and compared to fees imposed by other Councils.